Automatic Uncertainty-Aware Synthetic Data Bootstrapping for Historical Map Segmentation: Methods

-To assess the realism of the synthetic maps and their effectiveness in the context of domain-adaptive semantic segmentation, we employ two evaluation strategies. (a) We compute the \textbf{Fréchet Inception Distance (FID)} to quantitatively measure the similarity between the synthetic and original maps. (b) We train \textbf{Self-Constructing Graph Convolutional Networks (SCGCN)} for land-cover classification and evaluate their performance on $125$ manually annotated samples from the original homogeneous corpus, which the synthetic maps aim to replicate. \\\\ The SCGCN employed in this work was originally introduced by \citet{Liu2020_1SCGwACW} and has demonstrated strong performance in various semantic segmentation tasks, including urban scene segmentation in remote sensing imagery \citep{Liu2020_3SCGLongRange}, two-branch segmentation of indoor floorplans \citep{knechtel2024FloorplanSegmentation}, and most importantly in the segmentation of heterogeneous historical map corpora \citep{arzoumanidis:scgcn_2025}.
-For the semantic segmentation of a respective input map, each pixel needs to be assigned to one of the five land-cover classes $C = \{$building, infrastructure, recreational surfaces, water bodies, sealed surfaces$\}$.
-The SCGCN employed in this work was originally introduced by \citet{Liu2020_1SCGwACW} and has demonstrated strong performance in various semantic segmentation tasks, including urban scene segmentation in remote sensing imagery \citep{Liu2020_3SCGLongRange}, two-branch segmentation of indoor floorplans \citep{knechtel2024FloorplanSegmentation}, and the segmentation of heterogeneous historical map corpora \citep{arzoumanidis:scgcn_2025}.
+To assess the realism of the synthetically generated maps and their effectiveness in the context of domain-adaptive semantic segmentation, we employ two evaluation strategies. (a) We compute the \textbf{Fréchet Inception Distance (FID)} to quantitatively measure the similarity between the synthetic and \textit{real historical maps}. (b) We train \textbf{Self-Constructing Graph Convolutional Networks (SCGCN)} for land-cover classification and evaluate their performance on $125$ manually annotated samples from the Straube maps, which the synthetically generated maps aim to replicate. \\\\ The SCGCN employed in this work was originally introduced by \citet{Liu2020_1SCGwACW} and has demonstrated strong performance in various semantic segmentation tasks, including urban scene segmentation in remote sensing imagery \citep{Liu2020_3SCGLongRange}, two-branch segmentation of indoor floorplans \citep{knechtel2024FloorplanSegmentation}, and most importantly in the segmentation of heterogeneous historical map corpora \citep{arzoumanidis:scgcn_2025}.
+In their study, \citet{arzoumanidis:scgcn_2025} demonstrated that, for heterogeneous historical map corpora, the application of an SCGCN yields improved performance relative to traditional CNN-based approaches.
+Specifically, they compared their SCGCN with a state-of-the-art CNN-based method built on the U-Net architecture proposed by \citet{petitpierre:cnn} and showed that the SCGCN outperformed the U-Net-based model on a heterogeneous corpus.
+One explanation is that the SCGCN is more effective at modeling long-range dependencies through a self-constructing graph that enlarges the receptive context, whereas U-Net-based approaches are often inherently local and may therefore fail to capture the broader spatial patterns characteristic of many cartographic structures.
+Based on these findings, we consider SCGCN as the state-of-the-art model for the semantic segmentation of historical maps and, therefore, select it for our application. \\\\ For the semantic segmentation of a respective input map, each pixel needs to be assigned to one of the five land-cover classes $C = \{$building, infrastructure, recreational surfaces, water bodies, sealed surfaces$\}$.
 The key advantage of this architecture lies in its ability to capture long-range dependencies within an image beyond local neighborhoods, without requiring an excessively deep network, by leveraging graph convolutional layers.
 The graph structure itself is learned automatically, eliminating the need for domain-specific expert knowledge.
 An overview of the SCGCN architecture is shown in Figure~\ref{architectureSCGGCN}.